 Keep in mind, the details of the claims listed above will determine whether or not the umbrella coverage will cover the costs.
-Also, your primary insurance will need to be exhausted before the Umbrella Insurance kicks in.
+Also, your primary insurance will need to be exhausted before the Personal Umbrella Insurance kicks in.

 What Doesn’t a Policy Cover?

-Keep in mind; Umbrella Insurance coverage does not cover all types of losses.
+Keep in mind; Personal Umbrella Insurance coverage does not cover all types of losses.
 Here are a few of the blind spots that are not covered by Umbrella Insurance.